-- Complete the required credit hours with a 3.0 grade point average, with no more than two "Cs" and no grade lower than a "C".
-See Academic Policies under the Academic Standards section of this catalog for more information. - In addition to graduation requirements stated in the Academic Policies section, an approved portfolio is required, which addresses satisfactorily the ILA Standards (Special Reading) or the TESOL Standards (ESOL) for certification.
+- Complete the required credit hours with a 3.0 grade point average, with no more than two "C's" and no grade lower than a "C".
+See Academic Policies under the Academic Standards section of this catalog for more information. - In addition to graduation requirements stated in the Academic Policies section, an approved portfolio is required, which addresses satisfactorily the ILA Standards (Special Reading) or the TESOL Standards (ELL) for certification.
 The portfolio must be presented by the fifth week of the last term in the advanced candidate's program.
 Advanced candidates must successfully pass the School of Education Disposition Instrument for Advanced Candidates for completion of the program.
-An advanced candidate cannot complete the program or be recommended for certification without an acceptable portfolio. - An Application for Diploma is required before a completion statement is posted to the transcript.
-The Application for Diploma is available in MyPark/Student Academic Information (under the Student tab).
+An advanced candidate cannot complete the program or be recommended for certification without an acceptable portfolio.

+An application for graduation is required before a completion statement is posted to the transcript.
+The application for graduation is available at www.park.edu/graduation.
 Advanced candidates must return the completed form with the appropriate fee.
-See the Graduation Requirements section in this catalog for more information.
+See the Graduation Requirements section in this catalog.